Navajo: Spiritual and religious beliefs

 The ceremonial leader proceeds by asking the Holy People to be present at the beginning of the ceremony, then identifying the patient with the power of the spirit-being, and describing the patient's transformation to renewed health with lines such as, "Happily I recover."

 Ceremonies are used to correct curses that cause some illnesses or misfortunes.
 People may complain of witches who do harm to the minds, bodies, and families of innocent people, though these matters are rarely discussed in detail with those outside of the community.

 Oral stories / works of literature

 The Navajo Tribe relies on oral tradition to maintain beliefs and stories.
 Examples include the traditional creation story Diné Bahaneʼ.
 Some Navajo Indian legends are staples in literature, including The First Man and First Woman as well as the Sun, Moon, and Stars.
 The First Man and Woman is the story about the creation of the world, and The Sun, Moon, and Stars is the story about the origin of heavenly bodies.

+Music

+Music made by the Navajo people hails mostly from the Four Corners region of the Southwestern United States and the territory of the Navajo Nation.
+While it traditionally takes the shape of ceremonial chants and echoes themes found in Diné Bahaneʼ, contemporary Navajo music includes a wide range of genres, ranging from country music to rock and rap, performed in both English and Navajo.

+Folklore

+A skin-walker or yee naaldlooshii in the Navajo language, is a malevolent witch capable of transforming into or possessing animals such as wolves, crows, foxes, owls or coyotes.